 In practice, it has not been that simple.

-The trust arrangement has still allowed for ample contact between Trump and his business.
+The trust arrangement has still allowed for ample contact between Trump and his businesses.
 He visited Trump properties on 116 days last year, according to a count by The Post’s Philip Bump.
 Trump still knows who many of the Trump Organization’s partners and customers are.
 And the president still has access to the money his businesses make: as first reported by ProPublica, Trump’s trust allows him to withdraw money from any business at any time.

 2. How many properties does President Trump have his name on?